San Diego County supervisor to resign after assault lawsuit

 A Republican mayor, Dick Murphy, resigned in 2004 after a pension crisis made San Diego a poster child for financial mismanagement.

-In a lawsuit filed Tuesday in San Diego Superior Court, Grecia Figueroa, 34, says she began exchanging messages with Fletcher in 2021 when he started visiting her social media accounts.
+In a lawsuit filed Tuesday in San Diego Superior Court, the government staffer says she began exchanging messages with Fletcher in 2021 when he started visiting her social media accounts.
 He once wrote, “Home alone — no wife and kids.”
 He urged her to delete his texts and be discreet.

-Figueroa was fired Feb.
+The worker was fired Feb.
 6 after she “attempted to engage in meaningful, pre-litigation discussions with Fletcher to resolve her claims quietly and amicably,” her lawsuit says.
-On Sunday — just before Fletcher ended his Senate run — Fletcher’s attorney threatened to sue Figueroa for extortion, she said.
+On Sunday — just before Fletcher ended his Senate run — Fletcher’s attorney threatened to sue the worker for extortion, she said.

-Note: This story was first published on March 30, 2023.
-It was updated on March 30, 2023 to remove the name of the government worker making accusations of sexual assault, per Associated Press policy.